nuxeo-sandbox/nuxeo-statistics/README.md

 ### Computing metrics asynchronously

-The idea is to have asynchronous tasks running pediodically to compute some statistics.
+The idea is to have asynchronous tasks running periodically to compute some statistics.

 Technically, the Nuxeo-Stream computation system is used to: